How It Works

 master_table.tsv

-Tab-separated table of all experiments with key metrics: step time, SM utilization, data readiness, and duration.
+Tab-separated table of all experiments with key metrics: throughput, step time, SM utilization, data readiness, and duration.

 progress.png

-Scatter plot showing job duration and SM utilization over time.
-Green dots indicate improvements over the previous best.
+Multi-panel progress chart showing throughput, steady-state step time, SM utilization, duration, and raw SM utilization over time.
+Green dots indicate improvements over the previous best; the dashed line shows the headspace ceiling/floor.

 hypothesis_tree.png